jandus/mp_III-Financial_Customer_Segmentation/README.md

 - Unsupervised Learning

 ### Data
-We will be using old data about different financial transactions.
-You can download the data from [here](https://drive.google.com/file/d/1zAjnf936aHkwVCq_BmA47p4lpRjyRzMf/view?usp=sharing).
-The data contains following tables:

 - twm_customer - information about customers
 - twm_accounts - information about accounts
 - twm_checking_accounts - information about checking accounts (subset of twm_accounts)